PRIMARY COURSE

 Every year, the Ministry of Foreign Affairs of Japan decides which countries will be invited to participate.
 In principle, the training is designed for individuals who already have some work experience in the fields of peacebuilding and/or international development and who demonstrate a strong will to develop their career in these fields.

-Highlights from the 2024 (Reiwa 6) Primary Training Course
+Highlights from the FY2025 Primary Course

 The course focused on four core themes:

-- Substantive knowledge about peacebuilding, international development, and international organizations;
+1. Substantive knowledge about peacebuilding, international development, and international organizations;

-- Skills to work effectively in international organizations;
+2. Skills to work effectively in international organizations;

-- Career-building skills; and
+3. Career-building skills; and

-- Hiroshima’s messages of peace.
+4. Hiroshima’s messages of peace.

 The highlight of the course was the visit to the Hiroshima Peace Memorial Museum, where the trainees had the rare opportunity to hear Keiko Ogura, an atomic bomb survivor, share her experiences after the atomic bomb exploded above Hiroshima City in 1945.

-After completing the Hiroshima Training Component, 13 Japanese trainees will be dispatched overseas as UN Volunteers (UNV) for one year, starting their assignment in various UN agencies and organizations.
+After completing the Hiroshima Training Component, 12 Japanese trainees will be dispatched overseas as UN Volunteers (UNV) for one year, starting their assignment in various UN agencies and organizations.